slowernews/wisdom-tldr/chapters/chapter_3_action.md

 4. Focus on Financial Freedom First
 5. Pick One Thing and Stick With it to Completion

-- as all the great questions. answers are always evolving
-- Easy come, easy go: Quickly done can be quickly undone.
-To last an eternity requires an eternity of preparation. -- Balthasar Gracian
-- oftentimes, the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
-- estimates are promises.
-What makes promises special is that once you promise something it is expected that you ACT upon realizing it.
-No one that has no 'skin in the game' should give estimates.
-- questions to make to your self. who owns the problem? if a problem is too small or too big to solve what's really bothering you.
-- fixing problems by adding things vs by subtracting things.
-- sink or swim
-- My New Strategy: Test Stuff Out - trial first!
-“Is this the smallest thing we can do to test our riskiest assumption?”

-With practice, we also get better at recognizing bad decisions and pivoting, rather than sticking with past choices due to the sunk costs fallacy.
+- With practice, we also get better at recognizing bad decisions and pivoting, rather than sticking with past choices due to the sunk costs fallacy.
 Equally important, we can stop viewing mistakes or small failures as disastrous and view them as pure information which will inform future decisions.
 As further guidance, Bezos considers 70% certainty to be the cut-off point where it is appropriate to make a decision.
 That means acting once we have 70% of the required information, instead of waiting longer.
 Making a decision at 70% certainty and then course-correcting is a lot more effective than waiting for 90% certainty.

-plan ahead plannin 20% action 80%?
+- plan ahead plannin 20% action 80%?

-in most knowledge organizations, your product is decisions. you are evaluated by yours
+- in most knowledge organizations, your product is decisions. you are evaluated by yours
 > *'Se não houvesse decisoes eramos todos bons/iguais.' -- António Simões*

-Beliefs lag behind reality.
+- Beliefs lag behind reality.

 But think about some of the things you believed ten years ago… aren’t you embarrassed by some of them?
 Don’t you wonder how you could’ve ever believed something so ridiculous?
 Yeah.
 Exactly.
 So what are you going to think about the beliefs you have now in ten years?
 Knowledge is always moving forward, and it’s probably moving forward a lot faster now than it ever has been.
 So if we’re going to assume anything, it shouldn’t be that we’re right, but that we’re wrong.
 Better to be a skeptic than to be delusional.

-Actions > Thoughts; Actions change the world.
+- Actions > Thoughts; Actions change the world.
 Not beliefs.

-- a fundamentalist gives answers, a scholar gives questions
 - i'm right -> how do i know i'm right. radical openmindedness -> stress test your ideas

 Idea-meritocratic decision-making is the best decision-making